andrew-aladev/ruby-lzws/README.md

 ```

 You can create and read `tar.Z` archives with `minitar` for example.
-LZWS is fully compatible with UNIX compress (with default options).
+LZWS is compatible with UNIX compress (with default options).

 ```ruby
 require "lzws"